Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset: Experimental Implementation

 \section{Experimental Implementation}

-Table \ref{tab:models-hyperpara} shows the hyperparameters of different Transformer-based models used in this study, including CamemBERT, DistillBERT, FlauBERT, FrALBERT, Transformer, and Switch Transformer.
-The hyperparameters compared include hidden layers and total parameters.
-CamemBERT and FrALBERT have 12 hidden layers, whereas DistillBERT, FlauBERT, Transformer, and Switch Transformer have 6, 6, 4, and 4 hidden layers, respectively.
-Regarding to total parameters, CamemBERT has the highest number of parameters, with 111 million, followed by DistillBERT with 66.7 million parameters, and FlauBERT with 54.6 million parameters.
-FrALBERT, Transformer, and Switch Transformer have significantly fewer parameters, with 12.3 million, 2.3 million, and 5.7 million, respectively.
-The variation in hyperparameters across different models reflects the differences in the architecture and design of the models.
+Table \ref{tab:models-hyperpara} shows the total parameters of different Transformer-based models used in this study, including CamemBERT, DistillBERT, FlauBERT, FrALBERT, Transformer, and MoE-Transformer.
+The parameters compared include hidden layers, attention heads and total parameters.
+Regarding total parameters, CamemBERT, CamemBERT-bio, DrBERT and AliBERT have the highest number of parameters, with more than 110 million.
+While Transformer, and MoE-Transformer have significantly fewer parameters, with 2.3 million, and 5.7 million, respectively.
+The variation in parameters across different models reflects the differences in the architecture and design of the models.
 This information is crucial for understanding each model's computational complexity and efficiency and helps select the most suitable model.

-When training a machine learning model, the hardware and software specifications used for the training process can significantly impact the model's performance and efficiency.
-In this case, the models were trained on a local machine with a Quadro P620 GPU and CUDA library version 12.
-Including these specifications when describing the trained models can provide important context for others looking to replicate or build upon the work.

 Defining the hyperparameters during the training process of Transformers is a critical step in achieving good performance.
-Hyperparameters are the settings that control the behavior of the training algorithm, and they can significantly impact the final performance of the model.
 Here are some of the critical hyperparameters that are tuned during the training process of BERT-based and Transformer models in this study:

 \begin{itemize} \item \textbf{Maximum sequence length}: This is the maximum number of tokens that can be inputted into the model simultaneously.
 Setting an appropriate maximum sequence length can affect the performance and memory usage of the model.
 Due to computational constraints, the maximum sequence length varies from 128 to 256.